-These are ten of the most important tips that can help you to create a safe work environment.
-These should be communicated with your employees regularly, for example by pop-up notifications using DeskAlerts, to create a culture of safety:
+These are ten of the most important safety tips for the workplace to create a safe environment.
+These work safety tips should be communicated with your employees regularly, for example by pop-up notifications using DeskAlerts, to create a culture of safety:

 1. Understand risks